|Father||Charles (VI, King of France 1380-1422)||Mother||Isabeau (of Bavaria)|

-Joan left Vaucouleurs dressed as a man and with an escort of attendants.
-They headed for Chinon where Charles VII was staying.
+With an escort of attendants, Joan of Arc left Vaucouleurs dressed as a man.
+The party headed for Chinon where King Charles VII was staying.
 They reached Chinon in early March.

 Joan was granted an audience with the dauphin at Vaucouleurs.
 At the meeting Charles had disguised himself as a servant and had a servant dress as himself.
 Joan was not fooled and picked the king out.
 Charles was impressed when Joan told him that God had told her that he was the true heir.

 Joan of Arc and the dauphin entered Rheims.
 Charles was crowned in the Cathedral and became King of France.

 The French fail to retake Paris that had been captured by the English.
 Joan was slightly injured during the fighting.

 The English lost the support of the Duke of Burgundy against King Charles VII of France with the signing of the Treaty of Arras where the Duke recognised Charles as the true King of France. ¹

 The long occupation of Paris by the English was ended when the French rescued the city. ¹

 The rulers of Europe intervened when they saw that the ongoing war between England and France was doing destructive damage to both countries.
 Delegates including Cardinal Beauforta and the Earl of Suffolk from England met delegates from France to discuss a peace treaty.
 It wasn't until the followg year that the treaty was signed.
 The Treaty of Tours was signed by King Henry VI of England and Charles VII of France.
 The treaty resulted in five years of peace between the two countries and included the arrangement of marriage between Henry VI and Margaret of Anjou. ¹